-Abstract: The general goal of this study is to analyze whether children-with-siblings lag behind their only-children counterparts in terms of health, cognition, and non-cognitive outcomes.
-We draw on a dataset containing 25,871 observations constructed from 3 school-level surveys spanning 4 provinces in China.
-The analysis is able to compare children-with-siblings with only-children aged 9 to 14 years old in terms of 8 different health, cognitive, and non-cognitive indicators.
-We find that with the exception of the anemia rate, health outcomes of children-with-siblings are statistically indistinguishable from those of only-children.
-In terms of cognition, children-with-siblings performed better than only-children.
-Moreover, outcomes of children-with-siblings are statistically indistinguishable from those of only-children in terms of the non-cognitive outcomes provided by measures of anxiety.
-According to our results, the same general findings are true regardless of whether the difference between children with and without siblings is disaggregated by gender.
+Abstract: The general goal of the present study is to analyze whether children with siblings lag behind their only-child counterparts in terms of health and nutrition, cognition and educational performance, and non-cognitive outcomes.
+We draw on a dataset containing 25 871 observations constructed from three school-level surveys spanning four provinces in China.
+The analysis compares children with siblings and only children aged 9 to 14 years old in terms of eight different health, cognitive and non-cognitive indicators.
+We fi nd that with the exception of the anemia rate, health outcomes of children with siblings are statistically indistinguishable from those of only children.
+In terms of cognition, children with siblings performed better than only children.
+Moreover, outcomes of children with siblings are statistically indistinguishable from those of only children in terms of the non-cognitive outcomes provided by measures of anxiety.
+According to our results, the same general fi ndings are true regardless of whether the difference between children with and without siblings is disaggregated by gender.